webpy/webpy.github.com/cookbook/index.md

 # Web.py Cookbook

 Cookbook style documentation for web.py 0.3.
+Note that some of these features aren't available in previous versions.
+Currently version 0.3 is the development branch.

 ##Basics:
 * [Hello World](/cookbook/helloworld)